-Six signs that it’s time to change your storm drain filter
+Six signs that it’s time to replace your storm drain filter

-Take a look at these telltale signs that it’s time to replace your storm drain filter.
+Take a look at these six telltale signs that it’s time to replace your storm drain filter.

 1. Sediment buildup

-If there is one-quarter of an inch or more of sediment buildup, your filter insert most likely needs to be replaced.
+If there is a quarter-inch or more of sediment buildup, your filter insert most likely needs to be replaced.

 2. Debris around the storm drain